canonical/certification-docs/Policy_Guide-16.04.rst

 Custom Kernels and Drivers
 --------------------------
 Custom kernels are not allowed for Certification.
-Certified hardware must work with the standard Ubuntu kernel for the SUT’s architecture.
+Certified hardware must work with the standard Ubuntu kernel for the SUT's architecture.
 No unaccepted kernel patches will be allowed.
 The exception to this involves kernel modules as outlined below.